apache/cloudstack-documentation/source/adminguide/networking.rst

       *None* - Default to value from global setting - ``network.forged.transmits``.

    -  **MAC Address Changes**.
-Applicable for isolated guest networks on VMware hypervisor only.
+Applicable for guest networks on VMware hypervisor only.
 It accepts the following values for desired behaviour of the network elements:

       *Reject* - If the guest OS changes the effective MAC address of the virtual machine to a value that is different from the MAC address of the VM network adapter (set in the .vmx configuration file), the switch drops all inbound frames to the adapter.